KomalJayswal/Spring-Security/README.md

 # Basic Spring Security
-This version has a Hands-on on how to add Spring Security to a fresh Spring Boot application step-by-step.
+Hands-on on how to add Spring Security to a fresh Spring Boot application step-by-step.
 Adding Spring Security to Spring Boot has a surprising and interesting effect.

 ## Advantages
+In this version, we will only explore the default behaviour of spring security dependency.

+**Spring Security Default Behaviour**
+* Add Mandatory authenications for URLs
+* Add login forms
+* Handles login error
+* Creates a user and sets a default password

 ## Disadvantages

+In this version, we are not customizing the username and password.<br> We have explored it in _verion_2.0.0_ branch.

 ## Getting Started